-You scientists are here once again to carry out long discussions initiated many months ago.
+You scientists are here once again to continue the long discussions initiated many months ago.
 I would like to take this opportunity to express to you, on behalf of the Commission, my wholehearted appreciation for your sacrifices and the courage which you exemplify each time you are requested.
-I cannot let this occasion pass without congratulating you for your efforts and your devotion to the cause of ICCAT and to your Chairman, Dr. Jerry Scott, who has made the work of our Commission a model to follow at the international level.
+I cannot avail myself of this occasion without congratulating you for your efforts and your devotion to the cause of ICCAT and your Chairman, Gerry Scott, who has made the work of our Commission a model to follow at the international level.

-As usual, the city of Madrid which the majority of you know better than I do welcomes you.
+As usual, the city of Madrid, which the majority of you know better than I, welcomes you.
 I would like to thank the Spanish authorities at all levels for their constant support of our Commission.

-Mr. Chairman, Ladies and Gentlemen, I too would like to express the feeling of frustration and dismay that I have heard here and from regional and international authorities in charge of fishing.
+Mr. Chairman, Ladies and Gentlemen, I too would like to share with you the feeling of frustration and even dismay about some things that I hear and read about the regional and international authorities in charge of fishing.

-Reference is always to ICCAT as a regional organization that is not modern and whose work is not being done in terms good management of the tuna resources.
+Reference is always made to ICCAT describing it as a regional organization that is not modern and whose work is not being done in terms of adequate management of the tuna resources.
 This surprises me when I see the intensity of the work of your Committee and the deep respect the Commission has for your work.
-It is true that for some species there has been a discrepancy between the recommendations from the SCRS and those from the Commission, but I believe that this discordance is past.
-I hope that the deliberations of your Committee provide all information needed to respond to the concerns expressed by international public opinion and that our Commission takes these into consideration, and refutes any prejudgment on the effectiveness of our organization.
+It is true that in the past and for some species there has been a discrepancy between the recommendations from the SCRS and those from the Commission, but I believe that this discordance is past.
+I hope that the deliberations of your Committee provide all the information needed to respond to the concerns expressed by international public opinion and that our Commission takes these into consideration, and refutes any prejudgment on the effectiveness of our organization.